 We asked participants about the strengths towards urban forestry initiatives that are important to understand about the community they serve and/or are a part of.
+The identified strengths can inform urban forestry initiatives in their planning and execution.

 Strengths: These strengths were identified through all five sets of workshops.
-More specific strengths from specific communities are identified, as well.
-While these insights can provide guidance concerning engaging with specific communities, we recognize the limitation that a set of workshops is only a small component of best practices in
+More specific values from specific communities are identified, as well.
+While these insights can provide guidance concerning engaging with specific communities, we recognize the limitation that a set of workshops is only a small component of best practices in community engagement.